vmshirey/vmshirey.github.io/_pages/cv.md

 Research Summary
 ======
 My research interest focuses largely on the evolutionary ecology of insect taxa, biodiversity informatics, and biological information storage and retrieval.
+I am particularly interested in trait-based approaches to answering questions in evolution and ecology with respect to climate change and biodiversity loss.

 Education
 ======